 Treat Move Central as just another body part --- it should be with you always.
 Handles and outside pockets let it replace your purse.
 Yes, you'll develop a permanent list to one side from the weight, but like that caused by a hip-hugging toddler, it's temporary.
 Having all your information in one place right at hand is key to a smooth and sane move.

 Pack the Essentials Last

 Don't stop there!
 Think bigger than a single box.
-Those same small children can be entertained quite handily if you pack the boxes containing television, VCR and Barney tapes at the back end of the truck!
+Those same small children can be entertained quite handily if you pack the boxes containing television, DVD player and disks at the back end of the truck!
 Will you need cleaning tools and a vacuum?
 A tool box to assemble furniture and hang art?
 Think about your immediate needs, and hold those essentials back until the bitter end.

 First shall be last and last shall be first, so to speak.